 Red Cliff Beach, Yuraygir National Park.
 Photo courtesy of Destination NSW

-The last Sunday of every month, Yamba River Markets fills up with stalls offering local clothing, jewellery, and food.
-The market is a fun place to wander around and check out work by local artists and musicians.
+On the last Sunday of every month, the Yamba River Markets are filled with stalls offering local clothing, jewellery, and food.
+The market is a fun place to wander around and check out pieces by local artists and musicians.

 Yamba, New South Wales